emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 ### 1st

+#### Ancestry and Backround
+In addition to what you get from your type at 1st level, you have the benefits of your selected Ancestry and Background.

 #### Blessed Magic
 Your magic amplifies your healing powers or reaps the life or your foes.
 When you perform a Flourish with the Spell trait, one creature of your choice within 20m of you regains 3d10 hit points, or 3d12 hit points if the Flourish caused the creature to regain hit points.

+#### Maneuvers
+You have learned many special maneuvers that you readily deploy during combat.
+You gain three Fighting Moves and two Flourishes of your choice.

 #### Mental Bastion
 You add your proficiency bonus to any Basic Intelligence or Wisdom Defense Rolls you make.